tc39/notes/es6/2012-09/sept-20.md

 MM, WH: Halting further discussion.
 We frequently eat up time on subjects like this that have already reached consensus.
 Let's postpone unnec revisitings.

-AWB: Ok to revisit for valid reasons…
+AWB: Ok to revisit for valid reasons...

 YK: worried that if no performance issues are found then it wont be revisited.